python-diamond/Diamond/docs/collectors/Mattermost.md

 cases, running the collection too frequently may have an impact on the performance of your system.

+Messages outside a team will be marked "no_team.no_channel" to respect the structure.

 Mattermost supports both postgresql and mysql.
 At this moment, the collector only support postgresql.